 If you’re using 20i as your hosting provider, we include free malware scanning as part of the package.
 This software automatically scans your site for malware on a daily basis.
 It can also conduct a scan ‘on-demand’, should you identify any suspicious activity on your site.

 Once each scan is complete, we’ll compile a report on the results which you can view in your My20i control panel.
 If any malware is spotted we’ll send you an email notification immediately, along with the recommended steps to take.
 Once complete, you can run another scan to make sure everything has now been fixed.

-Our WordPress Checksum tool works in a similar way (again – you’ve guessed it – part of WordPress Tools!).
+Our WordPress Checksum tool works in a similar way (again – you’ve guessed it – part of WordPress Tools and the 20i WordPress Manager!).
 It checks that your installation matches the official WordPress repository, and can often find core files that have been changed by malware and auto-replace them for you.

 Other malware scanning options

 Many other WordPress hosts offer similar malware scanning facilities, so if you’re not with 20i you should check with your provider to find out what their package includes and whether there’s a charge to use it.

 WordPress security plugins

 Do I need a security plugin?